gbschroeder/ict4d-playbook/guide/glossary.md

 ### API

 Application Programming Interface.
-For data, this is usually a way provided by the data [publisher](http://opendatahandbook.org/glossary/en/terms/publisher/)for programs or [apps](http://opendatahandbook.org/glossary/en/terms/app-application/) to read data directly over the [web](http://opendatahandbook.org/glossary/en/terms/web/).
+For data, this is usually a way provided by the data [publisher](http://opendatahandbook.org/glossary/en/terms/publisher/) for programs or [apps](http://opendatahandbook.org/glossary/en/terms/app-application/) to read data directly over the [web](http://opendatahandbook.org/glossary/en/terms/web/).
 The app sends the API a [query](http://opendatahandbook.org/glossary/en/terms/query/) asking for the specific data it needs, e.g. the time of the next bus leaving a particular stop.
 This allows the app to use the data without downloading the whole dataset, saving [bandwidth](http://opendatahandbook.org/glossary/en/terms/bandwidth/) and ensuring that the data used is the most up-to-date available. [source](http://opendatahandbook.org/glossary/en/)

 ### Anonymization

 Processing data that includes personal information so that individuals can no longer be identified in the resulting data.
-Anonymisation enables data to be published without breaching[data protection](http://opendatahandbook.org/glossary/en/terms/data-protection-legislation/) principles.
+Anonymisation enables data to be published without breaching [data protection](http://opendatahandbook.org/glossary/en/terms/data-protection-legislation/) principles.
 The principal techniques are aggregation and [de-identification](http://opendatahandbook.org/glossary/en/terms/de-identification/).
 Care must be taken to avoid [data leakage](http://opendatahandbook.org/glossary/en/terms/data-leakage/) that would result in individuals’ [privacy](http://opendatahandbook.org/glossary/en/terms/privacy/) being compromised.
 UKAN studies best practice in data anonymisation. [source](http://opendatahandbook.org/glossary/en/)